Dashain festival in Nepal

 Ghatasthapana is the name given to the first day of Dashain.
 Bijaya Dashami is the last day of the festival.
 Priests worship and pray to Goddess Durga to bless her presence in a bronze pot filled with holy water on the first day of Dashain, Ghatasthapana.
 Dashain’s seventh day is known as Phulpati.
 It is one of the most important Dashain ceremonies.
 Maha Ashtami falls on the eighth day of Dashain.
 People sacrifice buffaloes, goats, hens, and ducks in temples across the country on this day.
 This is done to appease Goddess Durga’s furious incarnation, the bloodthirsty goddess Kali.
 Animals are sacrificed all around the country.
 These sacrifices are regulated by law.
 The number of sacrifices made is enormous.
 The meat is carried home and consumed as food blessed by the divinity after the blood is donated to the Goddess.

 Mahanavami falls on the ninth day of Dashain.
 Vehicles and other pieces of equipment are offered fowl blood on this auspicious day, and prayers are said in the hopes of having a safe time wherever they go.
 Bijaya Dashami, the tenth day of Dashain, is the most awaited day for everyone.
-It is a festive day when people dress up in new and exquisite clothes and pay respect to their elders by visiting neighbours and relatives.
-The elders apply Tika (a mixture of yoghurt, rice and colours) on the forehead of youngers.
-They are usually red in colour to represent the blood that unites the family.
+It is a festive day when people dress up in new and exquisite clothes and pay respect to their elders by visiting neighbors and relatives.
+The elders apply Tika (a mixture of yoghurt, rice and colors) on the forehead of youngers.
+They are usually red in color to represent the blood that unites the family.
 The elders give money and blessings to their younger generation.
 Jamara is a green plant that is utilized as a flower during Dashain.
 It is grown from seeds of rice or maize.

 Everyone forgets about their troubles and enjoys themselves during Dashain.
 Schools, offices, and workplaces are closed as people gather with their families to celebrate the occasion.
 This festival attracts the interest of the kid, in particular.
 People eat delicious cuisines, travel to see their family and enjoy their lifestyle.
 This festival continues until the 15th day of Dashain when it concludes.
 As the grand festival of Nepal comes to a close, people eagerly anticipate the Dashain celebrations the next year.